apache/druid/docs/multi-stage-query/reference.md

 clause that determines the format.
 Currently, only `CSV` is supported as a format.

+Export statements support the context parameter `rowsPerPage` for the number of rows in each exported file.
+The default value is 100,000.

 INSERT statements append the results to the existing files at the destination.
 ```sql
 INSERT INTO